bpmolinari/nina/content/family/atkins/_index.md

 ### Murray Lewis Atkins (1912-1932)

 We have the following photo of Lily and Murray Atkins, dated about 1930.
-It shows the Australian enthusiam of shooting things that moved (and chopping down things that didn't).
+It shows the Australian enthusiasm of shooting things that moved (and chopping down things that didn't).
 One doubts that the poor kangaroo was destined for the table.

 {{< figure src="LilyMurrayAtkins1930.jpeg"
            caption= "Lily, Murray Atkins (from left).
 1930" >}}